-Other income (expense), net.
-Other income for the years ended December 31, 2020 and 2019 was materially consistent.
+Other income (expense), net for the years ended December 31, 2021 and 2020 was materially consistent.

-Income Taxes.
-Our TRS, through which we conduct our development and construction business, is subject to federal, state, and local corporate income taxes.
-The income tax benefit recognized during the years ended December 31, 2020 and 2019 is attributable to the taxable profits and losses of our development and construction businesses that we operate through our TRS.
+The income tax benefit recognized during the years ended December 31, 2021 and 2020 is attributable to the taxable profits and losses of our development and construction businesses that we operate through our TRS.